JoseAAAM/JoseAAAM/README.md

 - 🎓 &nbsp; Student of **Analysis and Systems Development** at <a href="https://www.unicesumar.edu.br/home/">Unicesumar</a>
 - 💼 &nbsp; Working as **Developer Intern** at <a href="https://alexandria.solar/">Alexandria</a>
-- 🌱 &nbsp; I’m currently focused on learn ReactJS
+- 🌱 &nbsp; I’m currently focused on learning ReactJS

 ## GitHub status
 <div align="left">